Vikhram-S/IndianConstitution/README.md

 ```

 ## License
-This project is released under the Apache License 2.0.
+This project is licensed under the Apache License 2.0.
+See the [LICENSE](./LICENSE) file for details.

 The Constitution data is compiled from publicly available sources.